HULKs/recruiting-website/docs/index.md

 ## Get In Touch

 If you are interested and want to participate, you should get in touch with us.
-Just use the HULKs Bootcamp Telegram invite-link below and write us a short message.
+Just use the HULKs Bootcamp Telegram invite-link below and write us a short message or ask any question you have (including questions about the example tasks).

  - For communication we use [Telegram](https://telegram.org/)
  - [HULKs Bootcamp Telegram Group invite-link](https://t.me/joinchat/yO0r_5wiZxY5ZWJi)